 5G and SD-WAN: Benefits of using them together

 SD-WAN is becoming the standard technology organizations use to intelligently steer traffic over multiple WAN links.
-It improves internet link security and provides higher reliability and performance, which enables organizations to significantly increase WAN bandwidth capacity at a reasonable price.
+It improves internet connection link security and provides higher reliability and performance, which enables organizations to significantly increase WAN bandwidth capacity at a reasonable price.

 High-speed 5G connections provide IT organizations with another great WAN option to add to their SD-WAN-driven architecture.
 5G links are simple and quick to provision and provide link diversity to protect against cable cuts, such as backhoe-caused outages.

-As an alternative to current transports -- such as MPLS, DSL, Integrated Services Digital Network and broadband cable -- 5G brings a cableless option that can be easier to purchase, deploy and manage.
+As an alternative to current transports, such as MPLS, DSL, Integrated Services Digital Network and broadband cable, 5G brings a cableless option that can be easier to purchase, deploy and manage.
 One key benefit of SD-WAN is the simple management of multiple links for redundancy, load balancing or traffic segmentation.
 While people might see 5G as a WAN transport, it can also provide an out-of-band management capability, which enables access to network resources via external means.

 Some of the main benefits of using 5G and SD-WAN together are the following:

-- easy link provisioning;
+- Easy link provisioning.

-- connectivity diversity for branch and WFH locations;
+- Connectivity diversity for branch and WFH locations.

-- link redundancy and QoS;
+- Link redundancy and QoS.

-- active-active connections with bandwidth and latency performance comparable to MPLS;
+- Active-active connections with bandwidth and latency performance comparable to MPLS.

-- better application performance with network slicing;
+- Better application performance with network slicing.

-- improved security, visibility and traffic management;
+- Improved security, visibility and traffic management.

-- support for edge computing environments;
+- Support for edge computing environments.

-- increased functionality to branch sites; and
+- Increased functionality to branch sites.

-- reasonable costs.
+- Reasonable costs.

 Examples of 5G and SD-WAN services

 The rise in the number of mobile locations and WFH employees is driving demand for 5G.
-The remote workforce trend was amplified beginning in 2020 with the pandemic and is expected to remain a popular workforce option for the foreseeable future.
+The remote workforce trend was amplified with the pandemic and is expected to remain a popular workforce option for the foreseeable future.
 5G data services can be an ideal partner for SD-WAN WFH deployments, either as a primary circuit for broadband replacement or as a complement to the existing broadband service for redundancy and QoS.